+The Council will only accept a lower level of sustainability where clear evidence, to the satisfaction of the Council, is provided that all of the essential criteria cannot be reasonably achieved or would otherwise undermine the viability of the proposal.
 The level of detail provided within the SES should be proportionate to the scale of development proposed, and the Council will advise on any specific requirements on a site-by-site basis.
 Where possible, the information required to satisfy Section 7 of the Building Standards should be submitted along with the planning application documentation.
 Where this is not possible, a condition may be applied to any planning permission to ensure that the development is designed and constructed to meet the requirements of the relevant sustainability level in Section 7 of the Building Standards.